HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 })
 ```

-Here we first check to only do this on the client and not during server side rendering.
+Here we first check to only do this on the client and not during server-side rendering.
 Then we check if we are already logged in as well as if we are called after a successful login and handle those cases accordingly.
-Now all we need to update are the event handlers for the button clicks that trigger login and logout.
+Now, all we need to update are the event handlers for the button clicks that trigger login and log out.
 Go ahead and replace our old event handlers with:

 ```javascript
 emitter.on('auth:startAuthentication', () => webAuth.authorize())